 - Hilarious in Hindsight: Their breakout hit, "Lifestyles of The Rich & Famous".

 - Sequel Displacement: In the UK, The Young and The Hopeless is treated as their first album by everyone except their fans & occasionally, magazines that cover rock music.
 Somewhat justified, as their self-titled album was released at the same time & the music videos have never played on UK television.

-- Signature Song: "Lifestyles of the Rich and Famous".
+- Signature Song: "Lifestyles of the Rich and Famous" and "Dance Floor Anthem".

 - Tear Jerker:

 - Wangst: Depending upon who you ask, some will claim the majority of their work falls under this.

 - Even dedicated fans feel that Joel's over-the-top monologue on the bridge of "Predictable" was just a bit too cheesy.